nidhis98/bikesharing/README.md

 Ride Start times by Weekday

 This heat map displays when the citibikes are being used throughout the days of the week.
-The concentration of bikes being used falls within Monday – Friday, before 9:00AM and after 5:00PM.
+The concentration of bikes being used falls within Monday â€“ Friday, before 9:00AM and after 5:00PM.
 We can predict that the users during these times, are using citibikes are their mode of transportation to and from work or school.

 Ride Start times by Gender